PalisadoesFoundation/developer-docs/docs/internships/introduction/application-template.md

 ### Project Details

 1. Elaborate your project idea.
-Here is the place to add technical explanations, architecture diagrams or UI/UX mockups.
+Here is the place to add technical explanations.
+Consider the appropriate use of visual aids such as schematics, architecture diagrams or UI/UX mockups.
 1. Make sure that your vision is clear and avoid fuzzy promises that you aren't sure about.
 1. If you have doubts, research and ask for feedback and clarifications beforehand.